Rent safe and private dog parks hosted by locals

 What does typical puppy nipping look like?

 Puppies start teething around three to four months old.
-If you get your dog at the usual time from a breeder or rescue, this should be about a month or two after you first bring them home.
+If you get your dog at the usual time from a breeder or rescue (around eight weeks old), this should be about a month or two after you first bring them home.

 The teething process lasts into adolescence.
 Most dogs get their adult teeth between six to seven months of age.
-Until they’re all in place, you can expect your puppy to want to chew things even more than when you first picked them up — and you might also notice some other symptoms of pain, like general frustration and sensitivity, as their baby teeth fall out to be replaced by larger molars and canines pushing through their gums.
+Until all those chompers are in place, you can expect your puppy to want to chew things even more than when you first picked them up.
+You might also notice some other symptoms of pain, like general frustration and sensitivity, as their baby teeth fall out to be replaced by larger molars and canines pushing through their gums.

 In general, puppy nipping is normal: